Blog / Math Learning / IQ Test for 10 & 12 Year Olds: Basics, Questions, Scores

 D) 152 cm

-Part4.
-Average IQ by Age
+Part 4: Average Test Score by Age

 IQ score ranges are set so that 100 is considered average for any age group.
 Around 68% of people score within one standard deviation above or below the mean IQ score of 100.
 This IQ score range of 85 to 115 is considered normal, with most people scoring near the average.